 German Shepherd First Year Cost Breakdown

-Itemized first-year cost of owning a German Shepherd.
-Every expense from purchase to vet bills, with real prices and money-saving tips.
+Itemized first-year cost of owning a German Shepherd from setup gear to vet bills.
+Real 2026 prices, category-by-category breakdown, and money-saving tips.